PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Yasmin Khan, MD, MPH, Public Health Ontario
+Yasmin Khan, MD, MPH, FRCPC, Emergency Preparedness Physician, Public Health Ontario

-Samantha Oostlander-Pereira, PhD, Public Health Ontario
+Samantha Oostlander-Pereira, PhD, Research Coordinator, Public Health Ontario

 Description: This session will highlight findings from a Canadian Institutes of Health Research-funded study focused on advancing public health emergency preparedness in collaboration with five public health organizations within Canada.
 Specifically, public health practitioner experiences of the COVID-19 pandemic were explored through focus groups and interviews to better understand factors which contribute to public health system resilience.
 Themes generated through reflexive thematic analysis will be presented and related to relevant literature.
 Connections will be drawn between understanding public health system resilience and advancing emergency preparedness efforts.